open-feature/spec/specification/glossary.md

 ### Domain

 An identifier which logically binds clients with providers, allowing for multiple providers to be used simultaneously within a single application.
-Domain binding is dynamic; it may change over the course of an application lifetime (ie: a client associated to the default provider via an unbound domain will be bound to a new provider if a provider is subsequently assigned to that domain).
+Domain binding is dynamic; it may change over the course of an application's lifetime (ie: a client associated to the default provider via an unbound domain will be bound to a new provider if a provider is subsequently assigned to that domain).

 ### Integration